programmableweb/salvager/README.md

 * Update tests to use Fake File System gem
 * Stub Facebook requests in salvager specs

+## Background

+We began this project as part of a feature series for [ProgrammableWeb](https://www.programmableweb.com/) on personal social media data and the social web.
+The goal of the work is to see how feasible it is to get your own data out of social media giants like Facebook and actually use it in another platform.
+Getting a data dump as a zip file can only get you so far (which is to say, not very), so we used the API to pull useful, structured data, save it locally, and transform it to the most useful alternative data structure, ActivityStreams JSON.
+Theoretically, now you can plug you data into the decentralized social web, specifically into any platform or project that uses the ActivityPub protocols.

 ## Installing

 ### Installing with Docker